The Salzburg Festival defies the coronavirus | DW | 31.08.2020

 While making the fragile nature of the music business clear, the coronavirus situation pointed out a possible new direction, explained Grubinger: "We've been remiss in recent years in making serious music relevant to all sectors of the public.
 If we interpret the signals correctly, it will now be a matter of serving a broader and more local audience rather than planning the next Asia tour."

-Giving meaning to people's lives was a tenet of the Salzburg Festival when it was founded 100 years ago: After the World War I catastrophe, people were searching for orientation and finding it in the arts.
+Giving meaning to people's lives was a tenet of the Salzburg Festival when it was founded 100 years ago: After the catastrophe of World War I, people were searching for orientation and finding it in the arts.
 In the 2020 season, festival planners probed what is possible in arts dissemination — and perhaps pointed a path ahead.

 Nonetheless, a second pandemic year would be difficult for even this festival to survive in its present form with its three pillars of theater, opera and concert.
 Nearly 70% of the budget is covered by ticket proceeds; Salzburg has among the lowest rates of public subsidy and corporate underwriting of any major festival.